ekkis/js-prototypes/README.md

 ## Objects

-Object prototypes are problematic for packages that are badly written, and there are many of those, therefore be careful when using and test thoroughly
+Object prototypes are problematic for packages that are badly written, and there are many of those, therefore be careful when using these extensions and be prepared to debug other people's code!
+Youve been warned

   ### keys